JFCodes/WhatsAppJS/README.md

 # WhatsAppJS

-WhatsAppJS is a Javascript (Written in TypeScript) wrapper to send WhatsApp messages using code.
+WhatsAppJS is a Javascript (written in TypeScript) wrapper to send WhatsApp messages using code.

 # Motivation